 In February 2021, the IASB issued amendments to IAS 1 that require entities to disclose material accounting policy information instead of significant accounting policies.
 The amendments are effective for annual periods beginning on or after January 1, 2023, but earlier application is permitted.
-The Company is evaluating the impact of the amendments on the disclosure of its accounting policies.
+This amendment will have no impact to the financial statements.